FurkanYldz08/Calculator/README.md

-A basic calculator has created in C language.
+A basic calculator which created in C language.